 IRS Form 461 Instructions

 In 2017, the federal government changed the tax law to limit the amount of losses a noncorporate taxpayer may deduct from ordinary income.
-The Internal Revenue Service created IRS Form 461 to help taxpayers calculate the amount of these losses for tax reporting purposes.
+The Internal Revenue Service created IRS Form 461, Limitation on Business Losses, to help taxpayers calculate the amount of these losses for tax reporting purposes.

 In this article, we’ll walk through IRS Form 461, step by step, including: